manweile/MusicProcessing/docs/md_files/ConvertedMusic.md

-F:\FinalizedMusic directory is the result of manual metadata checks and playlist updates on NormalizedMusic directory.
+F:\ConvertedMusic directory is the result of conversion on PreppedMusic directory.

-F:\NormalizedMusic is up to date as of Jul 11th.
+Populated Jul 9th, this directory is currently up to date.
-Created July 11th, audio metadata in this directory was updated on July 12th.
-Playlists were updated to have relative paths for this directory on July 17th.

-This directory can replace \\Office1\Music, and be used on micro sd card for truck.

-Only mp3 audio files and m3u playlist files are present.
+Only audio files are present.

-All playlist files are relative pathed m3u files.

 All audio files are in mp3 format.
 All audio files have minimum set of ID3v2.3 metadata:
     album